Ali Modu Sheriff

 Ali Modu Sheriff (born 1956) is a Nigerian politician who served as governor of Borno State from 2003 to 2011.
 He was the first governor to serve two consecutive terms.

 Though Sheriff had held two elected offices as a member of All Nigeria People's Party, he would later join the All Progressives Congress becoming a founding member of that party.
 In 2014, Sheriff switched affiliation to the People's Democratic Party.
 He acted as the National Working Committee chair from 16 February 2016 until the National Convention, when he was removed and replaced by Ahmed Makarfi.
-On 26 April 2018 he defected back to All Progressives Congress.
+On 26 April 2018, Sheriff defected back to All Progressives Congress.

 Background

 Ali Modu Sheriff was born in Ngala Town, Ngala Local Government Area, Borno State in 1956.
-His father was the business tycoon Galadima Modu Sheriff.
+His father was the business tycoon Modu Sheriff, who was also the Galadima of the Borno Emirate.
 He attended Government Secondary School, Bama (1974–1979).
 He attended the London School of Business, where he studied Insurance, Banking and Finance.

 In 1981, he joined his father's construction company as a Director, later becoming Managing Director.
 In 1985, he registered his first company.
 His companies include Meroil Organisation and Union Chase.

 He was elected as a senator from Borno during the Third Nigerian Republic under the banner of NRC, his opponent then was Kolo Kingibe, wife of the Social Democratic Party, SDP chairman, Babagana Kingibe.
 He was also a member of the Constitutional Conference and chaired the committee on states and local government.

 Senate career

-Ali Modu Sheriff was elected Senator representing Borno Central on the platform of the National Republican Convention during the Third Republic, he was again elected on the platform of the United Nigeria Congress Party (UNCP) during General Sani Abacha's military regime.
+Ali Modu Sheriff was elected Senator representing Borno Central on the platform of the National Republican Convention during the Third Republic; he was again elected on the platform of the United Nigeria Congress Party (UNCP) during General Sani Abacha's military regime.

-After democracy was restored, in April 1999 he was again elected Senator, Borno Central on the platform of the All Nigeria Peoples Party (ANPP).
+After Nigeria' return to democratic governance, in April 1999 he was again elected Senator, Borno Central on the platform of the All Nigeria Peoples Party (ANPP).